 DMX: Yeah.
 That's the foundation.
 My wife is in charge of it.
 It's called the Mary Ella House, after my grandmother.
 It won't be for the homeless.
 It would be for teenage mothers.
 We'll take them in.
 Rather than give them a job, we will put them back in school.
 Give them knowledge.
 Get a GED, and then send them off to college.
 Then they'll feel a lot better about themselves.
 They're in there for the kids, and they'll stay there, but they have to stay in school.
 You leave school, you leave here.
 We only help those who want to help themselves.
 I know it's hard out there.
 A lot of teenage mothers, man.

 “Loving you is complicated.”
 Looking at the line, it could easily be something from one of DMX’s old notebooks.
-Not a big surprise, Kendrick said It’s Dark And Hell Is Hot is the album that got inspired him to start rapping.
-They both carry a pain and guilt that can only be fully expressed to the microphone.
+Kendrick said It’s Dark And Hell Is Hot is the album that inspired him to start rapping.
+Not a big surprise.
+They both carry pain and guilt that can only be fully expressed to the microphone.
 I also believe both came to the same conclusion, that the meaning of their suffering was to voice their plight and hope it could help anyone that listens.
-Even knowing about Kendrick’s maad city, there’s very few artists that have continued to go into the bleak abyss as often as X. Maybe that’s why his music has never had a successor, in this new generation of artists no one is crowned as, “The new DMX.”
-His first few years are truly something rare, I can't think of an artist that broke out as big and as fast.
+Even knowing about Kendrick’s maad city, there’s very few artists that have continued to go into the bleak abyss as often as X. Maybe that’s why his music has never had a successor; in this new generation of artists, no one is crowned as, “The new DMX.”
+His first few years in music were truly rare; I can't think of an artist who broke out as big and as fast.
 In this current climate, a new dog using his old tricks would likely be overlooked.

-So let’s remember him today, while he walks among us.
+So let’s remember him today while he walks among us.
 Not for the bad times or the headlines, but the music and message he left us with.
-I want these roses to reach his hands before a gravestone and when the day comes that he goes, for all the pain and suffering that he’s endured.
-Hopefully there's a heaven even for those who have lived through hell.
+I want these roses to reach his hands before a gravestone, and when the day comes that he goes, for all the pain and suffering that he’s endured.
+Hopefully, there's heaven even for those who have lived through hell.